Saturday, September 20, 2025

 Movie: Sgt.
 Pepper's Lonely Hearts Club Band (Michael Schultz, 1978)

-In Schultz' Sgt, Pepper's Lonely Hearts Club Band the villains are some unspecified developers driving around in a van equipped with a futuristic screen that allows them to spy on the people outside.
+This movie's villains are unspecified developers driving around in a van equipped with a futuristic screen that allows them to spy on the world outside.
 The screen is surrounded by techy buttons, often operated by clumsy robots making whirring sounds.
-Once these strange modern creatures pass the streets of Heartland, USA, the town's farmers' market is transformed into an arcade hall where modern youths hang around rebelliously, mom-and-pop stores get into the hands of big busienss, families are torn apart, and the town gets swamped by uncollected waste.
-Restoring the traditional values is only possible if the country bumpkins who made it big as Sgt.
-Peppers Lonely Hearts Club Band in Los Angeles return for a benefit concert to their hometown to "restore decency".
+Once these strange creatures pass the streets of Heartland, USA, its farmers' market is transformed into an arcade hall where modern youths hang around rebelliously, mom-and-pop stores get into the hands of big business, families are torn apart, and the town gets swamped by uncollected waste.
+"Restoring decency" is only possible if the homegrown country bumpkins making up Sgt.
+Peppers Lonely Hearts Club Band return from big time Hollywood for a benefit concert.
 It's a remarkably odd storyline for a Beatles jukebox musical, especially one centred around songs from their Sgt.
 Pepper album.
-The Beatles were instrumental in turning the kind of youth culture this movie rails against into the mainstream, and Sgt.
+The Beatles were instrumental in turning the kind of youth, urban culture this movie rails against into the mainstream, and Sgt.
 Pepper was a musical revolution that many of its fans saw as a signal of a broader societal revolution.
 It became an icon of the counterculture, psychedelia and the idea of looking forward.
-I've always liked the story about how in 1974 anthropologists found a skeleton that was key to a better understanding of how and when humans evolved from apes and named it Lucy after Lucy in the Sky with Diamonds, intertwining scientific and cultural progress.
+I've always liked the story of the 1974 anthropologists who found a skeleton that was key to a better understanding of how and when humans evolved from apes and named it Lucy after Lucy in the Sky with Diamonds, intertwining scientific and cultural progress.

 It's quite understandable that the Beatles weren't too fond of this movie, but it does make you appreciate their music even more.
-Their songs work even in a context that was antithetical to their intentions and values.
+Their songs work even in a context that is antithetical to their intentions and values.
 In some cases, they work even better.
-Get Back is notably sung by a black magician restoring the town to its former glory, completely taking away its potentially mean-spirited subtext.
-I had read about the other Beatles being dumbfounded and annoyed by Paul McCartney's insistence to record Maxwell's Silver Hammer, but had never actually heard the song.
-I imagine it only works when sung by Steve Martin playing a deranged plastic surgeon cutting assembly line patients in his surrealistic office.
+Get Back is notably sung by a black magician restoring the town to its former glory, completely taking away the song's potentially mean-spirited subtext.
+I've known about the other Beatles being dumbfounded and annoyed by Paul McCartney's insistence to record Maxwell's Silver Hammer, but had never actually heard the song.
+It really only works when sung by Steve Martin playing a deranged plastic surgeon cutting assembly line patients in his surrealistic office.
 It's not a surprise that surrealism is the main aesthetic of all antagonists, including Aerosmth who sing a brilliant cover of Come Together on a stage of giant coins stacked upon each other, signifying the greed of the modern world.
-The best performance comes from Earth Wind & Fire's Dianne Steinberg, who sings Lucy in the Sky with Diamonds as a billboard come alive against the Los Angeles night sky.
+The best performance comes from Earth Wind & Fire's Dianne Steinberg, performing Lucy in the Sky with Diamonds as a billboard come alive against the Los Angeles night sky.
 I also rather liked Sandy Farina (and was surprised to find that this was her only movie) who, playing Peter Frampton's true love is tasked with selling the film's wistful nostalgia.
 She succeeeds, partly because her performances of Strawberry Fields Forever and Here Comes the Sun are quite affecting, partly because she is the only one of the main actors who knows how to handle a dialogue-free performance (with the exception of the Mayor, nobody has any lines that aren't sung), evoking sweetly mousy heroines from the silent film era.
 In the end, the Bee Gees get the short end of the stick.
 The film turns them into a square Beatles cover band that gets the least interesting scenes.

 No comments: